-This section details aspects of the Riak client interfaces and can be used as a guide for understanding how to interact with Riak and how to implement a compliant client library or application.
+This document details aspects of the Riak client interfaces and can be used as a general guide for understanding how to interact with Riak and how to implement a compliant client library or application.
 Below are some high-level recommendations for implementing well-behaved clients.

 Hide Transport Details

 Although Riak's two interfaces do not have complete feature-parity, client libraries should make an effort to hide implementation details of the protocols from applications, presenting a uniform interface.
 This will reduce the amount of code changes needed to select a different transport mechanism for operational reasons.

 As described in the Eventual Consistency document, there are many scenarios that can result in temporary inconsistency, which may cause the appearance of stale data or sibling objects.
 To react appropriately to unexpected or unsuccessful results, clients should retry requests a small number of times before failing to the caller.
 For example, when fetching a key that might be inconsistent among its replicas, this gives read repair a chance to update the stale copies.
 Retries also may give the client an opportunity to reconnect to the Riak node (or a different node in the cluster) when the original connection is lost for whatever reason.
 A number of operations in Riak are idempotent and thus can be retried without side-effects.

 In order to give applications the opportunity to recover from conflicting or partitioned writes to a key, Riak can be configured to present the client multiple versions of the value, also known as siblings.
 It then becomes the responsibility of the application to resolve those siblings in a way that is meaningful to the application domain.
 Clients should provide a way to encapsulate resolution behavior such that it can be run automatically when sibling values are detected, potentially multiple times in the course of a fetch or storage operation.
 Without sibling resolution, the number of stored versions will continually grow, resulting in degraded performance across the cluster in the form of extremely high per-operation latencies or apparent unresponsiveness.